evia-group/kicker-portal/README.md

 npm install
 ```

-As a second step the dev environment must be generated:
+As a second step the dev environment must be generated

 ```sh
 npm run add:env